kbook6/kbook6/README.md

 ## Hi there 👋

-I'm Katherine Book, an energy enthusiast, aspiring sustainability analyst, and overall global citizen passionate about sustainability, biotech, and global collaboration.
+I'm Katherine Book, an energy transition enthusiast, aspiring energy analyst, and overall global citizen passionate about sustainability, biotech, and global collaboration.
 🧪🌎🌱

 ## ⟡ About Me ⟡